alpererten/VIP25_Detect-SGG/YOLOv8 ROS Noetic Implementation.md

 # Commands to build the YOLOv8 detection package in ROS Noetic:

 # Note
-you may need to install the following packages for YOLO to work in your local machine
+you may need to install the following packages for YOLO to work on your local machine
 ```bash
 sudo pip3 install ultralytics
 pip3 install opencv-python